How to Get on the New York Times Bestseller List – 4 Case Studies from Authors Who Have Done It

 • Lend a good deal of bragging rights.

-It may seem contradictory and still remains controversial to say but it is nonetheless true: The New York Times Bestseller list does not represent a true best-seller list–that is, when accounting for actual total sales.
+It may seem contradictory and still remains controversial to say but it is nonetheless true: The NYT Bestseller list does not represent a true best-seller list–that is, when accounting for actual total sales.

 Just what constitutes “Bestseller” status has been the decades-long battle – legal, political, commercial, and otherwise between—the Times, various authors, and book publishers.